jloucel/Elm/README.md

 ```

-As we can see here a Triangle is defined as a list of Points.
+Here we define a Triangle as a list of Points.
 A Point is defined as a record containing an x and y value of type float.
 As you can see we have many degrees of freedom building up complex types.

 As we discuss the functions keep in mind that a Triangle is a list of points that represent each corner of the triangle.
 You will see how we take advantage of this structure as we generate our output.

-At each new order we must perform some recursive tasks to generate a list of triangle that will be displayed in the SVG viewBox.
+At each new order we must perform some recursive tasks to generate a list of triangles that will be displayed in the SVG viewBox.
 We accomplish this by chaining together several function calls to produce the necessary output.
+This is a simple example of function composition, which is a key concept in functional programming.
 Lets start with genPolys and see how we start the process.

  ```javascript
 -- entry point to Sirpenski generation